au-ts/cogent/doc/reference/types.rst

   *FunctionType*:
     | *TypeA1* ``->`` *TypeA1*

-A function with type ``U8 -> U16`` maps values of type ``U8`` to values of type ``U16``.
+A function with type ``U8 -> U16``
+maps values of type ``U8``
+to values of type ``U16``.

-Note, that a *TypeA1*  cannot be a function type.
-Hence, to specify a higher order function type in |cogent|, which takes a function as argument or returns a functions as result, the argument or result type must be put in parentheses.
+Note that a *TypeA1* cannot be a function type.
+To specify a higher order function type in |cogent| --- a function that takes a function as an argument, or returns a functions as a result --- the argument or result type must be parenthesised.

-In particular, the type expression ``U8 -> U8 -> U16``, which is the usual way of specifying the type of a binary function in Haskell through currying, is illegal in |cogent|.
-Strictly speaking, function types always describe unary functions.
-To specify the corresponding type in |cogent| use ``U8 -> (U8 -> U16)``.
-Alternatively, a type expression for a binary function can be specified as ``(U8,U8) -> U16`` in |cogent|, which is a different type.
+Function types always describe unary functions;
+therefore, type expressions like ``U8 -> U8 -> U16``
+are illegal in |cogent|.
+In other functional languages, this would be the usual way of specifying the type of a binary function, taking advantage of currying.
+To realise a function of this type in |cogent|, it would either have type ``U8 -> (U8 -> U16)`` --- explicitly, a function that returns a function --- or, more idiomatically, such a binary function would have the type ``(U8,U8) -> U16``.

 Type Definitions